10 Thoughtful Ways To Prepare Your Dog For Christmas

 Beware Of Toxins In Wrapping Paper & Decorations

-Many gift-wrapping papers contain harmful chemicals, including bleach and chlorine, which when ingested, can be extremely dangerous to your dog’s health.
-We suggest using recycle brown paper and ribbon, or use cardboard boxes, and dispose of the wrapping paper of other gifts away from your dog.
+Many gift-wrapping papers contain harmful chemicals, including bleach and chlorine, which, when ingested, can be extremely dangerous to your dog’s health.
+We suggest using recycled brown paper and ribbon or cardboard boxes and disposing of the wrapping paper of other gifts away from your dog.
 There are wrapping papers that don’t contain any dye, so if your pup does love tearing the paper with his teeth, make sure it is safe!

 a close up of Christmas decorations on a green tree; one is a corgi dog, and one is a red fire hydrant